george24601/george24601.github.io/_posts/2018/2018-06-19-saga-isolation.md

   * mark the OOO try as rollback only - can not execute
   * txn should have a globally unique id
 * In traditional DB, read committed isolation level can prevent it
 * In distributed, we can again use a semantics lock, although need to also introduce timeout + random slacked retry to prevent possible deadlock
 * Domain logic should get money first before giving money to reduce the loss if compenstation failed due to concurrency

 ### TCC vs saga

 1. try vs direct
 2. in sequence vs parallel
 3. compenstation order
+4. For user POV, TCC offers better consistency, because try stage will reduce the likelihood of user seeing partial results.
+However, partial results cases can always constructed due to the nature of eventual consistency